CaiqueRibeiro/temperature-verifier/README.md

 - Docker (optional, for containerized deployment)
 - WeatherAPI key (sign up at https://www.weatherapi.com/)

+## Deploy in Cloud Run

+The deploy is in URL: [Cloud Run](https://cloudrun-goexpert-yfup7er4ma-uc.a.run.app/weather/cep/08540130)

 ## API Endpoints

 ### Get Weather by CEP